 Sounds obvious, but remember a bike will usually go where you are looking.
-Also keep in mind your hazard perception, road hazards to avoid such as grids & manholes, road debris, animals, children, pedestrians and try to anticipate what you’ll do in any given situation & ask yourself “what if?” occasionally for example if approaching a parked ice cream van ask yourself “what if a small child ran across the road” & try to prepare yourself for such an eventuality.
-Look ahead with your eyes to note any possible traffic dangers in your way.
+Also keep in mind your hazard perception, road hazards to avoid such as grids & manholes, road debris, animals, children playing, pedestrians and try to anticipate what you’ll do in any given situation & ask yourself “what if?” occasionally for example if approaching a parked ice cream van ask yourself “what if a small child ran across the road”, “What if he suddenly pulls out without warning”, “What if he turns his chimes on & gives someone a fright”, “What if that person over there suddenly stops looking to see where you are going because they have got distracted by the thoughts of ice cream” & try to prepare yourself for any such eventuality.
+Look ahead with your eyes & mind to note any possible traffic dangers in your way.

 This might sound ridiculous, but when you ride on the road, you need to imagine everything and everyone is out to hit you.
 A lot of people aren’t looking for motorcycles on the road.
 They’ll see a car, but they might not necessarily see your bike, no matter how brightly coloured or lit it is.
 This isn’t meant to be a statement to scare you but you can’t do anything about other people on the road, but you can control how you ride.
-Pay absolute attention , anywhere a vehicle is going to try to enter moving traffic from a stand-still.
-Just a lapse in concentration could mean you’ll not be ready to move out of the way or brake as necessary.
+Pay absolute attention, anywhere a vehicle is going to try to enter moving traffic from a stand-still, in addition remember Just because their indicator is on doesn’t mean they are going to turn, it may be they have just not noticed it’s still on from the previous junction or of course you’ll discover someone on every journey will pull out or turn without indicating in the first place so anticipate this… Just a lapse in concentration could mean you’ll not be ready to move out of the way or brake as necessary.
 If you can see someone’s mirror, they can most likely see you.

 Some bikes have fuel gauges.
 Others don’t.
 It’s not a small bike or old bike thing, it’s often just a style decision by the manufacturer, regardless of the age or type of your bike.
-If you know your bike’s estimated MPG and its fuel capacity, you can set a trip meter on the bike or note the milage from the clock to tell you when you need to start looking for a fuel stop – about every 50-100 miles or so if you are thinking of any basic indication after a fuel stop seems sensible to start thinking about when you need to stop for fuel again.
+If you know your bike’s estimated MPG and its fuel capacity, you can set a trip meter on the bike or note the mileage from the clock to tell you when you need to start looking for a fuel stop – about every 50-100 miles or so if you are thinking of any basic indication after a fuel stop seems sensible to start thinking about when you need to stop for fuel again.
 There is no shame in taking the cap off the petrol tank & giving the bike a shake to see how much petrol is in the tank before setting off or when stopped.
-Also if your bike is a 2-stroke machine, make sure the oil tank is topped up & kept as full as possible at all time or you have a bottle handy if you need to premix the oil in with the petrol.
 Many tanks also have a reserve setting on the fuel tap with a remaining extra pint or 2 of petrol to get you to a petrol station but be aware where this petrol sits in the tank is also where any sediment settles so when switching to reserve you may be pulling debris settled at the bottom of the tank through the fuel system, so only switch to reserve if you are stuck & never ride permanently on the reserve tank setting. chances are that you’ll have a fuel tap with three positions: ON, OFF, and RES & the lever itself will indicate which is selected & it’s usually a good idea to know each position without looking in case you need to reach down & turn the tap if the bike starts to cough or splutter due to not getting any fuel.

 Dress to spill.